A Modern Sprint Karting Club with events all year round and multiple layout options for all classes and skill levels.

 - Free Spectator Entry

 For additional information or to join our club, and start enjoying the benefits of membership, please visit the following links.

 Live Timing is functioning and available for future PKRA Club Races.
 The addition of Live Timing adds to the entertainment value and excitement of the event.
-It is also extremely beneficial for use during the new 8 minute open qualifying sessions.
+It is also extremely beneficial for use during the qualifying sessions.
 To view the Live Timing, you will need a smartphone or laptop with an internet connection, and the Race Hero Application (a feed to Race-Monitor may also be available)

 Race-Monitor is available at www.race-monitor.com.
 Race-Monitor runs on Apple iOS, Android, Windows Phone, Mac Computers, and Windows Computers.
 You will find PKRA races listed in the directory.

 Personal Safety Equipment Required for Karting

 - Full-Face Racing Helmet with proper certification – up to one cycle older than current per rules

 - Abrasion Resistant Clothing – Karting Suit or Jacket and Jeans

 - Under 12 – SFI Approved Chest Protector

 - Long Hair must be adequately restrained (tucking into race suit insufficient)